ronnnnnnnnnnnnn/etekcity_fitness_scale_ble/README.md

 - Customizable display units (kg, lb)
 - Direct Bluetooth communication (no internet or VeSync app required)

+## Notes

+- **Athlete Mode**: This integration does not currently support athlete mode.
+All measurements are based on standard calculations.
+- **Underlying Library**: This integration uses the [etekcity_esf551_ble](https://github.com/ronnnnnnnnnnnnn/etekcity_esf551_ble) Python library for communication with the scale.
+- **ESPHome Bluetooth Proxy**: To use ESPHome devices as Bluetooth proxies, ensure they are properly configured with Bluetooth proxy support in ESPHome.

 ## Installation

 ### HACS (Recommended)